Bailador/Bailador/README.md

 #### `--config`

 Takes a comma-separated list of parameters that configure various aspects of how Bailador will run. `--config` overrides the [BAILADOR](#configuration) environment variable.
-For details of the available configuration parametes check the [Configuration](#configuration) section of the documentation.
+For details of the available configuration parameters check the [Configuration](#configuration) section of the documentation.
 Currently available parameters:

 ```